akashpanda122/SafeChat/README.md

 Overall, SafeChat was built using a combination of powerful frontend and backend technologies that work together to create a secure and user-friendly chat app.

+## Challenges we ran into
+Overall, building a messaging web app like SafeChat was a complex and challenging task, requiring careful planning, attention to detail, and a thorough understanding of web development and security principles.

+## Accomplishments that we're proud of
+Overall, building a messaging web app like SafeChat was challenging but rewarding experience, providing developers with the opportunity to create a platform that enables secure communication and enhances the user experience.

+## What we learned
+**Web development skills:** Building a web app like SafeChat requires a strong understanding of web development principles, including HTML, CSS, JavaScript, and server-side programming languages nodeJs, express and socket.io.

+## What's next for SpyChat
+    - Fix bugs
+    - we also plan to integrate blockchain technology to enhance the security of SpyChat.
+This will provide an additional layer of security, making it even more difficult for attackers to compromise user data
+    - When a user leaves the chat, it only closes on one end, and other users can still see past messages.
+I would like to implement a “end-chat” function, that automatically runs as soon as a user leaves.
+    - Similar to what some other chat apps have, I would like to integrate a message expiry feature, where messages disappear after a fixed set of time if inactivity is detected, so all potentially important messages are not compromised
+    - Add a better chat system based on Markdown, that supports links, images, emoji (using Twemoji), and more.
+As of now, SafeChat only supports plain text.

 ## **Built With**

 - css3